vSAN Max Design and Operational Guidance

 Proceed with completing the workflow, which will present a few more options, such as Encryption services, and Auto-Policy management.

-Enable the vSAN “Operations Reserve” and “Host Rebuild Reserve” toggles for single site vSAN Max clusters.
+In most cases, enable the vSAN “Operations Reserve” and “Host Rebuild Reserve” toggles for single site vSAN Max clusters.

 When enabled, this helps ensure there is sufficient free space in the cluster for internal operations and to rebuild data in the event of a sustained host failure.
 Note that when Host Rebuild Reserve is enabled, and paired with the Auto-Policy Management feature, it will require one additional host beyond the absolute minimum required by the storage policy.
 This is why we recommend 7 hosts at minimum for a single site vSAN cluster, where data can be stored using the highly resilient and space efficient FTT=2 using RAID-6, while still having a spare fault domain to regain prescribed levels of resilience in the event of a sustained host failure.
 See the post “Understanding ‘Reserved Capacity’ Concepts in vSAN” for more information.